meta-is-beta/horadric-helper/README.md

 ![DangYo2](https://meta-is-beta.com/wp-content/uploads/2021/05/de7b6ac2f1887243b844b831f4263347.gif)

 ## Installation
-To enable Horadric Helper you simply need to include JavaScript and CSS files on your website (same as other js libraries).
+To enable Horadric Helper you simply need to include JavaScript and CSS files on your website (same as any other js library).

 You can get both `js` and `css` files from jsDelivr CND: